networknt/light-doc/content/en/tutorial/rest/swagger/ms-chain/quickstart.md

 >If you do not specify where your pom.xml file is, we must run the maven command from the directory it is in.
 In this example it is in api_a/httpschain.
 >Also note that our api_a/generated does not include the chain services code, but is simply the "blueprint" of our APIs.

+## Execution

-Following many completed tests, the output for running API A should be:
+Regardless of the platform you used to build the `pom.xml`  after the completion of many tests, the output for running API A should be :
 ```
+Http Server started on ip:0.0.0.0 Port:7441
 Https Server started on ip:0.0.0.0 Port:7441
 ```
-Run this three more times for APIs B, C, and D. The output, excluding port numbers, should be the same.
+Run this three more times for APIs B, C, and D. Do not forget to <span style="color:green">"*Add As Maven Project*"</span> for the remaining APIs if you are utilizing IntelliJ and utilizing <span style="color:green">"`mvn install exec:exec`"</span> in separate terminal windows if using the command line.
+The output, excluding port numbers, should be the same.

->If you come across an error when initializing a port, visit your *server.yml* file in each directory (A, B, C, and D) and change the *Httpsport" number to a unique port currently not in use.
+>If you come across an error when initializing a port, visit your *server.yml* file in each directory (A, B, C, and D) and change the *Httpsport" number to a unique port currently not in use OR ensure the port is not already in use.
 >Note: each API must have a separate port number.

 Once this is completed separately for all four APIs, you can begin execution and testing.
 Open a new shell and execute the following command.